skip to main content

 Overall, there’s no scrolling through a long list to find the ideal plan.
 There’s also no contract to sign, so customers can cancel or downgrade at any time.

-The Premier and Gig plans offer discounted pricing for 12 months.
-After that, prices increase by $20 and $30 per month, respectively.
-You can get a cheaper discount for 24 or 36 months, but only if you pair internet with TV and/or mobile services.
+All four plans offer discounted pricing for the first 12 months.
+After that, prices increase by at least $20 per month, depending on the plan.
+You can get a bigger discount on internet for 24 or 36 months, but only if you pair internet with TV and/or mobile services.

-Finally, Spectrum provides the Assist and Advantage plans for low-income households in select areas.
+Finally, Spectrum provides the Assist plan for low-income households in select areas.
 Spectrum lists the requirements needed to qualify for these services on its online application.

 Are you a current Spectrum customer?